nataliecardot/react-neighborhood-map/README.md

 ### Dependencies

 This project's code was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app), which installs the packages `react`, `react-dom`, and `react-scripts`.
-Additionally, `react-scripts` installs Babel, webpack, and `webpack-dev-server`, which provides auto-reload behavior, and provides a service worker.
+Additionally, `react-scripts` installs Babel, webpack, and `webpack-dev-server`, which provides auto-reload behavior, as well as provides a service worker.

 I utilized the Google Maps API and the [react-google-maps](https://github.com/tomchentw/react-google-maps) component to integrate it into my app.